Festival Exhibitor Updates

 There are three entrances to the festival.
 The Ash Street entrance on the north end of the festival, the Pine Street entrance, and towards the south is the Harvey Milk Street entrance.
 Please have everyone who will be working/volunteering at the festival read the Portland Pride FAQs.
 It provides additional information on parking and what can be brought into the festival.

 Can we bring our own food and drinks?
+Can we bring ice?

 Yes!
 You can bring your own snacks, food, and non-alcoholic beverages.
 Due to OLCC regulations, there are no open beverages allowed to be brought in to the festival grounds.
 Water bottles and open containers must be emptied before entering the festival grounds, see our Portland Pride FAQs.
 Please no alcoholic beverages or cannabis edibles, these are regulated by the OLCC and not allowed to be brought into the festival.
+Ice is allowed in coolers brought in by exhibitors.
+There are water filling stations located in the festival grounds, but we are not able to provide ice to exhibitors.

 What can we do at our booth?